Dateline: Kuala Lumpur, Malaysia

 For years, investors have talked about cheap “bolthole” properties in Paraguay, with some costing as little as $5,000 to hold on deposit while residency is completed.
 Today, prices have gone up, but it’s still possible to buy cheap lots and land for low prices.
 We were recently sent a deal to buy some land for only $11,000; it was so cheap that we almost did it just as a fun weekend project.

 Paraguay’s economy is open and free, although in a slightly different way than you’d find in Panama, for instance.
 Property rights are not considered as strong, but the opportunity for capital appreciation is high.

 Paraguay is home to seemingly endless agricultural and grazing lands, which could make for a great investment for someone seeking to invest in agriculture.

-Mention “investing in Colombia” to anyone where you live and chances are you’d get odd looks from people who thought you were buying up land to enter the drug business.
+Mention “investing in Colombia” to anyone where you live, and chances are you’d get odd looks from people who thought you were buying up land to enter the drug business.
 Sadly, Colombia’s reputation still precedes it, affecting valuations.

 Prices in Bogota have gotten a little out of hand in some cases, although the utter thwacking of the Colombian peso has made a lot of real estate almost stupid cheap.

 Investing internationally is a great way to diversify your portfolio when you do so for the right reasons.
-Beyond the asset protection benefits that foreign real estate provides, I believe that the countries listed here will do well if you make the right investment.
+Beyond the asset protection benefits that foreign real estate provides, we believe that the countries listed here will do well if you make the right investment.